 Vegetables You Should Track In Your Macros

-While it’s essential to include vegetables in your diet for their numerous health benefits, some vegetables have a more significant impact on your daily macronutrient intake and should be tracked.
+It’s essential to include vegetables in your diet for their health benefits.
+But, some vegetables have a bigger impact on your daily macronutrient intake and should be tracked.

 Here’s a list of vegetables that you should consider tracking in your macros due to their higher carbohydrate, protein, or fat content: